PPEs and Examinations

 If a student is unable to attend any assessment, please contact the school immediately.
 Medical or other evidence may be required.

-Important JCQ Guidance for all students who are taking examinations in 2022/2023:
+Important JCQ Guidance for all students who are taking examinations:

-This is a link to a short video with instructions for candidates
+This is a link to the most recent short video with instructions for candidates

 - JCQ Warning to Candidates